-NOTE: Only the Dell DL1000, 3 TB with 2 VMs configuration supports the one-time export and continuous export (virtual standby) capabilities.
+NOTE: Only the Dell 1300 3 TB with 2 VMs and DL1300 4 TB with 2 VMs configurations support the one-time export and continuous export on virtual standby VMs.

 1. On the Core Console, navigate to the Virtual Standby tab.